PRACTICE DIRECTION 51N – SHORTER AND FLEXIBLE TRIALS PILOT SCHEMES

 (c) “Queen’s Bench Division, Technology and Construction Court, Shorter Trials Scheme”;

-(d) “Queen’s Bench Division, The London Mercantile Court, Shorter Trials Scheme”.
+(d) “Queen’s Bench Division, The London Circuit Commercial Court, Shorter Trials Scheme”.

 2.11 If a successful application is made to transfer a case out of the Shorter Trials Scheme, the case will then proceed in the court in which it was issued unless a judge otherwise orders.